Nissan e-NV200 van (2014-2022) running costs, insurance, warranty & tax

 - 2Range, battery & chargingAs it uses the same technology as the Leaf, the Nissan e-NV200 has a reasonably adequate range and charging capacity

-- 3Running costs - currently readingA competitive price and the best range in the class make the Nissan e-NV200 a tempting proposition
+- 3Running costs & insurance - currently readingA competitive price and the best range in the class make the Nissan e-NV200 a tempting proposition

 - 4Performance, engine & driveThere’s reasonable power on offer, but the Nissan e-NV200 is designed for function rather than fun